machinable-org/machinable/docs/guide/components.md

           width: 110,
           height: 25,
           value: "
-          machinable will search for the component class in the specified module 'optimization.py' "
+          machinable will search for the components class in the specified module 'optimization.py' "
         },
         {